alexnm/house-moldovan-blog/src/posts/itineraries/japan.md

 After seeing the panoramic sights of the city, we decided to take a walk through the busy streets below us.
 Shinjuku is one of the many places in Japan where it's just fun to walk and observe the people.
 Watch their habits and absorb the unique culture of the country.

-Make sure you take a quick tour of a [Pachinko parlor](https://en.wikipedia.org/wiki/Pachinko), it's incredibly loud and chaotic.
-Also in Shinjuku, stop by the [giant Godzilla head](https://www.tokyocreative.com/articles/19691-godzilla-in-shinjuku-japans-world-famous-monster-is-about-to-destroy-tokyo-once-again) on top of the Toho building, owned by the company that created the original movies.

 <figure>
   <img src="/img/japan/tokyo-shinjuku-night.jpg" alt="Colorful buildings during the night in Shinjuku">
   <figcaption>Shinjuku is literally the brightest neighbourhood in Tokyo.</figcaption>
 </figure>

+Make sure you take a quick tour of a [Pachinko parlor](https://en.wikipedia.org/wiki/Pachinko), it's incredibly loud and chaotic.
+Also in Shinjuku, stop by the [giant Godzilla head](https://www.tokyocreative.com/articles/19691-godzilla-in-shinjuku-japans-world-famous-monster-is-about-to-destroy-tokyo-once-again) on top of the Toho building, owned by the company that created the original movies.

 We ended our tour in **Shinjuku Gyoen National Garden**.
 We haven't been to New York yet, but people say this is the closest thing you get to Central Park.
 The park was probably our favorite relaxation spot during the trip.
 It is one of the biggest parks in Tokyo, it has a lot of beautiful gardens in different international styles and a lot of open areas.

+There's a small entrance fee, but that is perfect as it ensures the place is never too crowded, not even during sakura.

 <figure>
   <img src="/img/japan/tokyo-shinjuku-gyoen.jpg" alt="Beautiful lake in the middle of a park">